davidmacmillan/DeepLearningStudyGroup/README.md

 ### Paper for Sept.
 2, 2025:
 A Survey on Diffusion Language Models
 https://arxiv.org/pdf/2508.10875
+NOTE: We are planning an in-person social event (dinner)
+on Tuesday Sept.
+30 around 6 PM in Mountain View, CA.
+Hold the date.
+Details forthcoming.

 ### Paper for August 26, 2025:
 GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning